 There are some terms that will always stick with me from your class and one is BATNA.
 Can you talk about some of the things that maybe if you’ve never taken a class in negotiation, you might not be thinking of, or you might be thinking of, but you might be not be putting words to a concept that could help you in these levels of conversation as a professional?

 Probably the biggest lesson I’ve learned is that I don’t know anything.
-When I’m talking to a couple of parties who have come to me for mediation, usually within three or four sentences from each of them, I feel like, “Oh, I know what this disputes about.”
-Immediately I have solutions that could help them, well, turns out, I don’t know anything.
-They’ve only really scratched the surface in terms of giving me a bear sketch about what their disputes is about, and that there are interests that I won’t hear about for a few hours until they start trusting me and get more comfortable.
+When I’m talking to a couple of parties who have come to me for mediation, usually within three or four sentences from each of them I feel like, “Oh, I know what this dispute’s about.”
+Immediately I have solutions that could help them.
+Well, turns out, I don’t know anything.
+They’ve only really scratched the surface in terms of giving me a bare sketch about what their dispute is about, and that there are interests that I won’t hear about for a few hours until they start trusting me and get more comfortable.

 It is those underlying interests that really drive their decisions, and are really going to come to something that is adoring, sorry, something that’s going to be a durable and lasting agreement.
 Understanding that you don’t know, understanding that your role is to be open-minded, and to listen and to find out and be curious.
-That is a real lesson that I both use as a mediator, and that I teach when I teach new mediators.
-Is to suspend your judgment, because you really don’t know much.
+That is a real lesson that I both use as a mediator, and that I teach when I teach new mediators – to suspend your judgment because you really don’t know much.

 I want to go in two directions about that.
 The first one is that your bandwidth of information goes down.
 Face to face, you get to see body language, you get to observe all of the nuance.
 Very little of your communication actually involves the words that the other person is saying.
 Once we go to a video, you still have some of that but there’s a lot that is hidden from you.